-Whether you see it coming from a mile away, or it comes as a complete shock, losing your job in a layoff can rock your world.
+Whether you see it coming from a mile away, or it comes as a complete shock, being laid off can rock your world.

-To help you find a job after being laid off, we created a step-by-step list of 7 things to do the first week after being laid off.
+To help you find a job after being laid off, we created a step-by-step list of X things to do the first week after being laid off.

 Follow the simple steps and you’ll be organized, calmer, and on the path towards finding a new job, even if you still feel like you don’t know which end is up.